-A golf course construction firm has announced it will invest more than £150 million in Staffordshire over the next few years, creating hundreds of jobs.
+A supplier to the construction industry has announced it will invest more than £150 million in Staffordshire over the next few years, creating hundreds of jobs.

 JCB will even build a £30 million ‘world class’ golf course, which will be used to develop relationships with customers and dealers.